milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 When you play Netflix games, we may disclose personal information as described in the Netflix Privacy Statement.
 If you play games with the features mentioned above (or similar features), the following provides additional examples of how we may disclose your personal information:

-Compliance with law and enforcing our Terms of Use: When you play Netflix games with communications features (such as text chat), Netflix and its Service Providers may access, preserve, and disclose your information in response to legal requests from third parties, including government agencies and civil litigants.
+Compliance with law and enforcing the Netflix Terms of Use: When you play Netflix games with communications features (such as chat), Netflix and its Service Providers may access, preserve, and disclose your information in response to legal requests from third parties, including government agencies and civil litigants.
 We respond to legal requests where we have a good faith belief that we are required by law to respond, or where we have a good faith belief that a response is required by law in that jurisdiction and the request is consistent with internationally recognized standards such as the International Covenant on Civil and Political Rights.
-We disclose personal information for the following purposes: to comply with law and enforce our Terms of Use.
+We disclose personal information for the following purposes: to comply with law and enforce the Netflix Terms of Use.

 Other Players

-Information such as your game handle, your gameplay, text chat, and user-generated content (including personal information and other information you provide in these features), and your online status will be publicly available to other players when you participate in a Netflix game with features such as leaderboards, local multiplayer, online multiplayer, text chat, Netflix game controller, and user-generated content.
-Please use good judgment when using text chat and user-generated content functions (note that even if you remove text chat, or user-generated content, players that have already seen that information may have saved it).
+Information such as your game handle, your gameplay, chat, and user-generated content (including personal information and other information you provide in these features), and your online status will be publicly available to other players when you participate in a Netflix game with features such as leaderboards, local multiplayer, online multiplayer, chat, Netflix game controller, and user-generated content.
+Note that some games may allow you to play with players from other (non-Netflix) versions of the game, and in that case, this information will be available to those players.
+Please use good judgment when using chat and user-generated content functions (note that even if you remove text chat, or user-generated content, players that have already seen that information may have saved it).

 Games on TV and on Netflix.com